AndrewKeYanzhe/andrewkeyanzhe.github.io/_posts/2025-04-12-Lightroom_vs_darktable.md

 The HDR image produced by Photomator does not suffer from desaturation of the orange areas.
-However, shadow details on the jeans is crushed.
+However, shadow details on the jeans is crushed, and the blue color of the jeans appears oversaturated.
 For comparison, darktable shows accurate shadow details on the jeans.